QRY91/nixos-config/INSTALL.md

 **Query Phase**:
 - What specific functionality needs verification?
 - What are the critical use cases for your workflow?
-- What could break during the migration?
+- What Framework 12 specific features need testing?

 **Refine Phase**:
 - Test each component systematically
 - Document issues and solutions
-- Optimize configurations based on testing
+- Optimize configurations for Framework 12

 **Yield Phase**:
 - Document working configurations
 - Create troubleshooting guides
-- Share successful approaches
+- Share successful Framework approaches

 ### Test Scripts